-If you are interested in pursuing your academic career in human rights, luckily there are Universities who offer various kind of funding and financial assistance for prospective PhD students.
-Fully funded opportunities are allocated through University or external funds.
+If you are interested in pursuing your academic career in human rights, luckily there are Universities that offer a variety of funding and financial assistance opportunities for prospective PhD students.
+Fully funded opportunities are allocated through an university or external funds.
 Depending on the program, scholarships cover full tuition costs, living expenses and monthly stipends.
-These are 5 fully-funded PhDs in Human rights.
+The following is an overview of 5 fully-funded PhDs in human rights;

 International Joint PhD Programme “Human Rights, Society, and Multi-level Governance” – Multiple Universities